wonmor/OpticALLY-iOS/README.md

 ## Troubleshooting Tips
 If an error occurs where it says "Eigen/Core Not Found" on Xcode...

-0. First, don't forget to set up git submodules & LFS — it should prompt you a toast message on GitHub Desktop app — just click 'yes'
+0. First, don't forget to set up git submodules & LFS — it should prompt you a toast message on GitHub Desktop or CLI — just click 'yes'
 1. Right click on "eigen-3.4.0" folder on the sidebar
 2. Navigate to Finder, then copy and paste the folder in a separate folder like in Downloads or Documents
 3. Right click & remove eigen-3.4.0 folder from sidebar, then drag and drop the backup eigen-3.4.0 on secondary folder (Downloads/Documents folder you copied and pasted before) to the root directory of the project again